 For example the helpfulness of staff, waiting times, cleanliness of shop.

 Services you might buy are really varied from drinks in a pub to a meal to a banking product to items from a pharmacy.
 And so many more.

 You can even do mystery shopper jobs in the airport on your way to your vacation!

-My favourite UK mystery shopper companies are:
+My favorite UK mystery shopper companies are:

 For mystery shopping companies in the US, Dollar Sprout’s post has information on 14 different mystery shopping companies to work for.

-3. Jewellery Making
+3. Jewelry Making